Synerty/peek-core-search/peek_core_search/admin-doc/admin_tasks/admin_tasks.rst

 Admin Tasks
 -----------

-This section describes how to perform administration tasks for the Document DB plugin.
+This section describes how to perform administration tasks for the Search plugin.

 Updating Object Type Names
 ``````````````````````````